baturkacamak/user-scripts/eksi-post-automation/README.md

 # EksiSözlük - Load More Posts and Delete Posts Automation

-A Tampermonkey script that automatically loads all posts and deletes posts on a specific website using classes for organization and readability.
+A Tampermonkey script that automatically loads all posts and deletes posts on eksisozluk.com

+## Installation Guide

+To install the EksiSözlük - Load More Posts and Delete Posts Automation userscript, follow these steps:

+1. Install a userscript manager like [Tampermonkey](https://tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).
+These programs allow you to manage userscripts and run them on websites.

+2. Click on the following link to install the script: [eksi-post-automation.user.js](https://github.com/baturkacamak/user-scripts/raw/eksi-post-automation/eksi-post-automation.user.js)

+3. Your userscript manager should open and display information about the script.
+Click on the "Install" button to install the script.

 ## How to use

-- First, install the [Tampermonkey](https://tampermonkey.net/) extension on your browser.
-- Next, click on the following link to open the script in Tampermonkey: https://raw.githubusercontent.com/baturkacamak/user-scripts/eksi-post-automation/eksi-post-automation.user.js
-- Once the script is installed, navigate to your profile page on eksisozluk.com
+1. Once the script is installed, navigate to your profile page on eksisozluk.com
-- You will see three dots appearing below your stats, click on them
+2. You will see three dots appearing below your stats, click on it
-- You will see newly added menu items "Load All Entries" and "Delete All Posts"
+3. You will see newly added menu items "Load All Entries" and "Delete All Posts"

 ## Features